The NauticEd system uses Ranks and Levels to accurately summarize your competence.

 The Levels are calculated from your logbook of past history experience.

 - Level I = A minimum of 10 days of sailing experience*

 - Level II = A minimum of 25 days of sailing experience**

 - Level III = A minimum of 50 days of sailing experience**

 - Level IV = A minimum of 100 days of sailing experience**

 - Level V = A minimum of 200 days of sailing experience**

-* This may be short cut to 2 days if the instructor/assessor has deemed the student competent to the skills and knowledge associated to the Rank through an on the water assessment
+* This may be short cut to 2 days if an instructor/assessor has deemed the student competent to the skills and knowledge associated to the Rank through an on the water assessment

 *** For Skipper large keelboat, 50% of the days must be on a boat greater than 25 ft (7.9 m).
 Plus all the days required for that level must be on a boat greater than 20 feet.